sanic-org/sanic-guide/docs/basics/handlers.md

 Okay... this is a ridiculously overdramatic result.
 And any benchmark you see is inherently very biased.
 This example is meant to over-the-top show the benefit of `async/await` in the web world.
 Results will certainly vary.
 Tools like Sanic and other async Python libraries are not magic bullets that make things faster.
 They make them _more efficient_.

 In our example, the asynchronous version is so much better because while one request is sleeping, it is able to start another one, and another one, and another one, and another one...

+But, this is the point!
+Sanic is fast because it takes the available resources and squeezes performance out of them.
+It can handle many requests concurrently, which means more requests per second.

 <!-- div:right-panel -->
 ```python
 @app.get("/async")